-It should be noted that the current preliminary sequence of rollout of IPTN corridors provided here is subject to change.
-However, the planned work on the Lansdowne Wetton Corridor in 2015/2016 is confirmed as the next phase.
-The uncertainty with respect to the sequence of rollout only applies to Corridor 4 onwards.
-The Implementation Plan will however be submitted to Council for approval in the last quarter of 2015.
-Any changes will only impact on the outer year of this application (i.e. 2019/20) and such changes will be incorporated into next year's application.
+It should be noted that the current preliminary sequence of roll out of IPTN corridors provided here is subject to change.
+However, the planned work on the Lansdowne/Wetton Corridor in 2015/2016 is confirmed as the next phase.
+The uncertainty with respect to the sequence of roll out only applies to corridor 4 onwards.
+The Implementation Plan will, however, be submitted to Council for approval in the last quarter of 2015.
+Any changes will only impact on the outer year of this application (i.e. 2019/20) and such changes will be incorporated in next year's application.